johantre/msword-properties-generator/docs/signature-loader/README.md

 - has API support
 - The link [Uguu](https://uguu.se/) returns is only seen to you, and unless you pass that link to others, it stays only known by you.

-"Why not directly committing & pushing to that private repo?
-Why using a step in between?" you might ask.\
+🗨️ "Why not directly committing & pushing to that private repo?" 🗨️"Why using a step in between?" you might ask.\
 That would leave quite a few problems unresolved:
 - The permissions to repo where the images are stored would have to be managed, which isn't sustainable.
 - Privacy: it would be possible to download all images stored, even though they are encrypted and stored with a hashed file name.